-Card-Level Indicators Definition Red FAIL LED The red FAIL LED indicates that the card's processor is not ready.
+Card-Level Indicators Definition Red FAIL LED Indicates that the card's processor is not ready.
 Replace the card if the red FAIL LED persists.
-ACT/STBY LED The ACT/STBY (Active/Standby) LED indicates whether the XCVT is Green (Active) active and carrying traffic (green), or in standby mode to the active XCVT Amber (Standby) card (amber).
+ACT/STBY LED Indicates whether the XCVT card is active and carrying traffic (green) or in Green (Active) standby mode to the active XCVT card (amber).
+Amber (Standby)